spranesh/Redhawk/README.txt

 ..
 [1] `ast_gen.py`_ generates `node.py`_ and `types.py`_ using these YAML configuration files.

 ..
 [2] In fact the portion inside the `@{..}` is just appended to a 'lambda n:' and `eval`-ed to get a function.

+..
+[3] Note that 'CallFunction's do not directly have a name.
+This is because it the function object, unlike that of a function definition, can be a value.
+It is possible to do (f.g[x])(y), and such.

 .. _imgur: http://imgur.com/CBHCX
 .. _counter.py: https://github.com/spranesh/Redhawk/tree/master/redhawk/test/files/python/counter.py